 Cosmic Accelerators – Astronomy at the Highest Energies

 High-energy astrophysics at MPIK is characterized by a close cooperation between experimentalists and more theoretically oriented astrophysicists.
-They study non-thermal phenomena in the Universe using the High Energy Stereoscopic System H.E.S.S. in Namibia and the High Altitude Water Cherenkov Detector HAWC in Mexico to detect very-high-energy (VHE) gamma rays from the cosmos, and investigate the acceleration of particles to extreme energies in cosmic sources and the role that these particles play in astrophysical systems.
+They study non-thermal phenomena in the Universe using the High Energy Stereoscopic System H.E.S.S. in Namibia and the High Altitude Water Cherenkov Detector HAWC in Mexico to detect very-high-energy (VHE) gamma rays from the cosmos, in order to understand the acceleration of particles to extreme energies in cosmic sources and the role that these particles play in astrophysical systems.

 Particles in the VHE range cannot be produced as thermal radiation, as is the electromagnetic radiation in most other wavelength regimes; only in the Big Bang were high enough temperatures reached for a very short time.
 VHE gamma radiation is produced when strongly accelerated charged particles interact with the interstellar gas or photon fields.
 In contrast to the charged particles, known as cosmic rays, the gamma rays travel in a straight line from the source to the observer, allowing the imaging of sources and the study of the astrophysical processes at work.

 Charged particles can obtain very high energies in many astrophysical sources, for example in the giant shock waves generated in supernova explosions or in the plasma jets emerging from the immediate vicinity of the massive black holes at the centres of active galaxies.
 Considerable effort at the Institute is going into the modelling and theoretical description of processes within the different cosmic accelerators, as well as into VHE observations.